armagandalkiran/armagandalkiran/README.md

 # Hi there, I'm Armagan - my website [armagandalkiran][website] 👋

-## I'm a Front-end developer !!
+## I'm a Software Engineer @trendyol !

 - 📍 Ankara
-- 📝Baskent University / Computer Engineering
+- 🎓Baskent University / Computer Engineering

 - 👀 I learn every day !!
-- 🚀 I'm currently looking for a job !!
+- 🚀 I'm interested in front-end development !!
-- 🥅 2022 Goals: Get a job !!
+- 🥅 2022 Goals: To be better than last year !!
 - 😁 Fun fact: I write code as a hobby !!

 ### Connect with me: